joshb019919/Parallel-Minimax/README.md

 # WARNING!!!!

 This current factoring is preliminary, proof-of-concept.
 It is _super_ slow!
 At least for me on my personal machine, it's been using 100% CPU for over an hour and is still going.

+Also, it has used approximately 8GB of memory, so your mileage may vary.